fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 1. Choose an appropriate name for the VM.
 1. Under **Boot disk** select **CHANGE**
-1. In the pop up select options as pictured below
+1. In the pop up select options as pictured below .Use **x86/amd** image

     ![console16](https://raw.githubusercontent.com/fortidg/markdown-test/main/images/ubuntu-image.png)
 1. Click the down arrow to expand **Advanced options**.